Tips for Finance Professionals Applying to an MBA Program

 Investment Banking Career Path: Q&A with SBC Consultant Puja

 You already know that your work experience is impressive and a major selling point for your candidacy.
 But now you also know it’s imperative to highlight those extracurricular activities, hobbies, or interesting personal stories in your application and demonstrate that you’ve made a deep connection to the programs on your list.
-Avoid these ten mistakes commonly made by finance applicants, and you’ll offer the admissions committee a truly holistic picture of your candidacy.
+Avoid these 13 mistakes commonly made by finance applicants, and you’ll offer the admissions committee a truly holistic picture of your candidacy.

 Stacy Blackman Consulting offers multiple services to meet your MBA application needs.
 From our All-In Partnership to interview prep, essay editing, resume review, and much more, we’ve got you covered.
 Contact us today for a free 15-minute advising session to talk strategy with a Principal SBC consultant.